Chinedu26/alx-system_engineering-devops/0x00-shell_basics/README.md

-command that copies html files command that moves files beginning with uppercase letter command that deletes files in the current working directory
+command that copies html files command that moves files beginning with uppercase letter command that deletes files in the current working directory command that creates the directory welcome to school